daattali/beautiful-jekyll/README.md

-footer-extra | If you want to include extra information in the footer (below the social media icons), create an HTML file in the `_includes/` folder (for example `_includes/myinfo.html`) and set `footer-extra` to the name of the file (for example `footer-extra: myinfo.html`) head-extra   | Works in a similar way to `footer-extra`, but used if you have any HTML code that needs to be included in the `<head>` tag of the page. language    | HTML language code to be set on the page's &lt;html&gt; element. js          | List of local JavaScript files to include in the page (eg. `/assets/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`).
+footer-extra | If you want to include extra information in the footer (below the social media icons), create an HTML file in the `_includes/` folder (for example `_includes/myinfo.html`) and set `footer-extra` to the name of the file (for example `footer-extra: myinfo.html`) head-extra   | Works in a similar way to `footer-extra`, but used if you have any HTML code that needs to be included in the `<head>` tag of the page. language    | HTML language code to be set on the page's &lt;html&gt; element. full-width  | By default, page content is constrained to a standard width.
+Use `full-width: true` to allow the content to span the entire width of the window. js          | List of local JavaScript files to include in the page (eg. `/assets/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`).
 External JavaScript files that support [Subresource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be specified using the `href` and `sri` parameters eg.<br/>`href: "//code.jquery.com/jquery-3.1.1.min.js"`<br/>`sri: "sha256-hVVnYaiADRTO2PzUGmuLJr8BLUSjGIZsDYGmIJLv2b8="` css         | List of local CSS files to include in the page